bgevko/portfolio-frontend/README.md

 Entry point for the app.
 The routes for my controllers are defined here.
 I also set up the database connection here.

 ## Controllers
-I have three controllers: `blogController.js`, `contactController.js`, and `orderController.js`.
-Each controller handles the routes and their logic, which is mostly just like the assignment example.
+I have two controllers: `blogController.js`, `contactController.js`.
 I added an additional middleware function that helps me validate request bodies.

 ## Models
 I have one model for the blog posts, `blogModel.js`.
 This is exactly the same model I used for the database assignment.